Can Betta fish live with others? The answer: it’s complicated.

 This is a step I recommend you use when adding any animal (or plant) to an established aquarium.
 Quarantining your Betta in its own tank for a few weeks and monitor its condition.

 During this period, keep a close eye on it.
-Make sure it doesn’t show signs of disease or parasites, it eats properly, and behaves normal.
+Make sure it doesn’t show signs of disease or parasites, it eats properly and behaves normally.

 Step 2: Check the Environmental Conditions